Have you slept my dear?

 Are you the scavenger you say you are?

 Or are you the atomic destiny I beckoned for?

 The fast life I swore to leave behind?

-As you see child, we are culture of war.
+As you see child, we are a culture of war.

 Contorting ourselves to a Samba of nuclear prolificity.

 And yet, there you are, plain as day.

 In love with the air you breathe and the nuances of the leaves.